germeval2021toxic/SharedTask/index.md

+# Welcome!
-# Shared Task on the Identification of Toxic, Encouraging and Fact-Claiming Comments
+## To the Shared Task on the Identification of Toxic, Engaging, and Fact-Claiming Comments

+If you have any questions, please [contact us](mailto:germeval2021toxic@gmail.com)!

 ## Task Overview